-I’m sure other people have the same beef with iOS 10.
+I’m sure other people had the same beef with iOS 10 when it came out.

-So until iOS 10 came out, you could create smart playlists and assign 1-5 stars to each song.
-I had 100 songs at each star level.
+I had 100 songs at each star level from 1-5.
 This is where it gets nerdy.
-For the first 1-30 calories I burn, I would be listening to a random 1-star song from a smart playlist that had my least-played 25 songs on it.
+For the first 1-30 calories I burn, I would listen to a random 1-star song from a smart playlist that had my least-played 25 songs on it.
 Once I hit 30 calories, I would move on to the next song until I hit 60 calories burned.
-Once I hit 60 calories burned, I would move on to the next song in the shuffle until I hit 90 calories.
+Once I hit 60 calories burned, I would proceed to the next song in the shuffle until I hit 90 calories.
 From 90-100 calories, I would wipe some sweat off my head and switch to the 2-star smart playlist, where I would listen to three songs in the same way.
 I’d do this for each star level until I hit 500 calories.

-Now I go to a super-geek level of nerdiness.
+Now I go to a super-geek degree of nerdiness.
 If you’re familiar with the process baseball players go through to get to the Major League level, you know about the minor leagues.
 There are different levels of minor leagues.
 AAA is just below Major League level.
 AA is before that.
 A is lower than AA.
 Then you have levels even lower than A, like A-, Rookie, and Instructional.
-I look at my music playlists in the same way.
-5-star songs are Major League level.
-4-star are AAA.
-3-star are AA.
-2-star are A. 1-star are Rookie.
+I looked at my music playlists in the same way.
+5-star songs were Major League level.
+They were what I listened to when I just wanted to hear good music.
+4-star were AAA.
+3-star were AA.
+2-star were A. 1-star were Rookie class.

-So for each set of 3 songs I play at each star level, I demote one song and promote one song.
-If a song is demoted from the 1-star list, I delete it from my phone.
+So for each set of 3 songs I played at each star level, I would demote one song and promote one song.
+If I demoted a song from the 1-star list, I would delete it from my phone.

-Every month, I buy a new music album.
-I would set any singles or hit songs from the album to 5-star.
-All the rest I’ll set to 3-star.
-Then when I workout and listen to music, I would gradually normalize the star ratings in the songs until I get the even ratio of 100 songs per star level.
+Every month, I would buy a new music album.
+I would set any singles or hit songs from the album to immediate 5-star status.
+All the rest I would set to 3-star.
+Then when I workout and listen to music, I would gradually normalize the star ratings in the songs using my system mentioned above until I got the even ratio of 100 songs per star level.